dreamcatcher-tech/network/Inbox/2024-08-26 2126 maybe worldwide.md

 Could we piggy back on the existing listing perhaps ?

 Making the island be a base for ventures, with regulation and compliance.

+Could run a node of the dreamcatcher, which is a segmented version of the software.
+This would manage the token and the usage, as the DAO.